Generalising Projection in Asynchronous Multiparty Session Types: Introduction

 \section{Introduction}

 Distributed message-passing systems are both widespread and challenging to design and implement.
-Roles only have partial information through the messages they receive and unpredictable communication delays mean that messages from different sources can be arbitrarily reordered.
+A process tries to implement its role in a protocol with only the partial information received through messages.
+The unpredictable communication delays mean that messages from different sources can be arbitrarily reordered.
 Combining concurrency, asynchrony, and message buffering makes the verification problem algorithmically undecidable \cite{DBLP:journals/jacm/BrandZ83} and principled design and verification of such systems is an important challenge.